exogen/postinstall-build/README.md

 * `--silent`: Silence the build command’s stdout and stderr.
 This was the default behavior pre-1.0.
 Note that this may make debugging much more difficult if something goes wrong.
+* `--only-as-dependency`: Run only if the package is being installed as a dependency, not if `npm install` (no args) is being run in the package’s own directory (usually while you are developing the package itself).
 * `--script`: Run the given npm script from `package.json` instead of supplying a full build command.
 Specified like: `--script name` or `--script=name`.